enthus1ast/nimSocks/README.md

 ```

 # client
-the client can only "upgrade" your socket atm.
+the client can "upgrade" your socket.

 ```nim
 var sock = waitFor asyncnet.dial("127.0.0.1", Port 1080 ) # dial to the socks server